syncfusion-content/javascript-docs/js/Toolbar/Data-binding.md

 Two-way binding supports both the processes – it applies the observable values to the **Toolbar** properties as well as the changes made in the Toolbar widget is reflected back and triggered within the observable collections.

-For more information about the knockout binding, refer the following link location,
+For more information about the KnockoutJS binding, refer the following link location,

 <http://help.syncfusion.com/js/knockoutjs>

-N> Add the following script files along with the specified code to access knockout binding.
-It contains JS library for knockout binding.
+N> Add the following script files along with the specified code to access KnockoutJS binding.
+It contains JS library for KnockoutJS binding.

 * Knockout.min.js
 * ej.widget.ko.min.js